pyconca/2018-web/pages/index.en.rst

     button_link='/registration'
     city_banner='Where is the event?'
     city_heading='Toronto, Ontario'
-    city_sub_heading='Pycon Canada is being held at the Chesnut Hotel'
+    city_sub_heading='Pycon Canada is being held at the Chestnut Residence & Conference Centre'
 %}}

 {{% speaker_left
     speaker_name='Where is the event?'
-    speaker_title='Chesnut Hotel & Conference Center'
+    speaker_title='Chestnut Residence & Conference Center'
     speaker_image='/images/chestnut_hotel_logo.png'
-    speaker_description='We are hosting Pycon Canada 2018 at the wonderful Chesnut Hotel & Conference Center.
+    speaker_description='We are hosting Pycon Canada 2018 at the wonderful Chestnut Residence & Conference Center.
 Located adjacent to the city landmark of Yonge and Dundas Square and directly north of the city’s Financial District, Chestnut Conference Centre is in the heart of the downtown core.
 It is only a 5 minute walk from the St Patrick subway station, 10 minute walk from Eaton Centre and a 10 minute walk from Toronto’s Financial District.'
 %}}